Nutrition for Healthy Legs

 You’re undoubtedly already aware with the idea of eating for health.
-You may be accustomed to eating for your heart’s wellbeing, but you might not be aware of how diet affects leg health.
+You may be accustomed to eating for your heart’s well-being, but you might not be aware of how diet affects leg health.
 Good diet is crucial for maintaining healthy veins, especially the veins in your legs, just as it is for maintaining a healthy heart.
-The Restless Legs Syndrome, varicose and spider veins, and leg vein circulation are just a few of the conditions that St. Johns Vein Center can help with.

 RESTLESS LEG SYNDROME NUTRITION